Information for medicine users

 EN Ajankohtaista / Biologisten lääkevaihto / Lääkkeen käyttäjille

-Since 2017, physicians have had a statutory obligation to prescribe the most affordable biological medicine suitable for the patient's care.
-Prescriptions for biological medicines are only valid for one year at a time.
+Since 2017, doctors have been obliged to prescribe the cheapest biological medicine suitable for the patient's treatment.
+Prescriptions for biological medicines are valid for only one year at a time.

-The substitution of biological medicines in pharmacies will start in stages from April 2024.
-The first substitution stage will cover enoxaparin preparations and the last stage will cover long-acting insulins in January 2026.
-Short-acting insulins are not part of the automatic substitution scheme.
-Biological medicines for patients under the age of 18 will not be substituted at a pharmacy.
+Drug substitution started gradually in pharmacies in April 2024.
+It began with enoxaparin preparations, and the last to be included in drug substitution will be long-acting insulins in January 2026.
+Short-acting insulins are not subject to drug substitution.
+Biological medicines for patients under 18 years old are not substituted at the pharmacy.

 The schedule for generic substitution of biological medicines in pharmacies: 1 April 2024 enoxaparin preparations, 1 January 2025 all biological drugs except insulins, 1 April 2025 insulin glargines, 1 January 2026 other long-acting insulins.
 Short-acting insulins are not a part of the generic substitution scheme.